eSentire/cymon-interceptor/README.md

 # cymon-interceptor
-Cymon Interceptor is a Google Chrome extension which uses information from [cymon.io](https://cymon.io) to intercept malicious web requests.
+Cymon Interceptor is a Google Chrome extension which uses information from <a href="https://cymon.io/" target="_blank">cymon.io</a> to intercept malicious web requests.

 ## Usage
 Simply install the extension from the Chrome web store, or load it from the source code (requires Developer Mode to be enabled in Chrome).
 If building from source, see [Building background.min.js](#building-backgroundminjs).